-As at 31 December 2018, the SCR relative to operational risk is 52,281 thousand euros.
+As at 31 December 2019, the SCR relative to operational risk is 59,698 thousand euros.

 In addition to the quantification of this risk by the Standard Formula, the Company has adopted a methodology of qualitative analysis (Risk & Control Assessment), with the objective to evaluate and monitor potential risks and controls in relation to both internal processes and to external events.
+To this end, the Company has adopted the Operational Risk Management Framework which defines the reference framework that allows a consistent management of these risks within the Company.

-In particular, the operational risk analysis activity can be summarized in the following phases:
+The operational risk analysis activity can be summarized in the following phases: